Tuesday, 26 July 2016

 Since the newly grafted kidney is not your own body part, your body's defense mechanism will take the graft as a foreign material and will attack the new kidney as a natural attempt to protect you.
 This may lead to rejection of the new kidney by your body.
 To save the new kidney from being rejected by your body's immune system.
 Your transplant team doctors will prescribe certain medications called immune suppressant medications.
 These medications are your lifeline as they protect the newly grafted kidney.
 Remember these basics about your life-saving medications.

-• Your Transplant team doctors will prescribe your medication depending on the lab. tests are done for knowing the exact dosage required.
+• Your Transplant team doctors will prescribe your medication depending on the lab.
+Tests are done to know the exact dosage required.
 Never ever increase or decrease the dosage of your anti-rejection medications on your own or without your KTP doctor's approval.
 Do not change the brand of medicines, you were prescribed by your doctor.

 • The Medicines prescribed to you have a biological half-life, so to maintain the presence of your medicines in your blood all the time, you must strictly adhere to the dosing schedule prescribed by your doctor,i.e. exact prescribed dose at a particular time of the day, every day.
 Do not delay the medicine time or jump the dosing schedule.
 You can put an alarm on your mobile phone to keep you reminded about your medicine time.